lpgray/generator-redux-stack/README.md

 $ npm start
 ```

-If you opted into the API server, a sample endpoint will be set up at [http://localhost:3000/api/test](http://localhost:3000/api/test).
+If you opt into the API server, a sample endpoint will be set up at [http://localhost:3000/api/test](http://localhost:3000/api/test).

 ## License